blockchain-insights/blockchain-data-subnet-ops/README.md

 ### Docker Loki Plugin UPGRADE Procedure

-- When a new version of the plugin driver is availalbe you can use theses commands to upgrade the driver
+- When a new version of the plugin driver is available you can use theses commands to upgrade the driver
 >[!NOTE] Change the version number for the latest, use version number ie: 2.9.10
 > DO NOT USE `main` is a development branch
 >